* Oil prices in H1 have fallen the most since 1997

 * Rising U.S. output undermines OPEC-led efforts to cut (Adds comment, updates prices)

-SINGAPORE, June 23 (Reuters) - Oil edged up on Friday, recovering some of the steep falls earlier in the week, but crude is still set for the worst first-half decline in two decades despite ongoing production cuts.
+SINGAPORE, June 23 (Reuters) - Oil edged up on Friday, recovering some of its steep falls earlier in the week, but crude is still set for its worst first-half decline in two decades despite ongoing production cuts.

 Oil prices have fallen about 20 percent this year despite an effort led by the Organization of the Petroleum Exporting Countries (OPEC) to cut production by 1.8 million barrels per day (bpd) that has been in place since January.